bgp59/lmc-recorder/README.md

    to a file.

-   This is a very simple solution but it has an inefficient storage format: text (albeit compressed) and content: all info in each snap, regardless of whether it has changed from the previous snap or not.
+   This is a very simple solution but it has an inefficient storage format: text (albeit compressed) and repetitive content: all information in each snapshot, regardless of whether it has changed from the previous snapshot or not.

 1. Snap the (compressed) JSON and store only the changes in a custom binary format in a compressed file.

-   This is the approach taken by this project and it yields a 20:1 ..
-50:1 (in compressed:out compressed) shrinking ratio over #1.
+   This is the approach taken by this project and it yields a 20:1 to 50:1 compression ratio improvement over approach #1.

 1. Store the parsed information into a relational database.

-   This would map classes into tables and variables into columns, probably it would be less efficient than #2 (a guess on my part).
-However there might some merit in having the relevant data (a certain time window for a few components) into a RDB, so this project provides an export capability to create BCP like files for import.
+   This would map classes to tables and variables to columns, and would probably be less efficient than #2 (though this is speculative).
+However, there might be some merit in having the relevant data (a certain time window for a few components) in a relational database, so this project provides an export capability to create BCP-like files for import.

-1. Store the parsed information into a timeseries database like [VictoriaMetrics](https://victoriametrics.com/)
+1. Store the parsed information in a time-series database like [VictoriaMetrics](https://victoriametrics.com/)

-   This might be as efficient as #2 and it will the subject of a future project.
+   This might be as efficient as #2 and will be the subject of a future project.

 ## Principles Of Operations

-The recorder maintains an internal cache with the previous scan and, except for checkpoints, it will generate records only for variables whose values have changed.
-The recorder uses a [custom structure, binary format](docs/DataModel.md) which replaces string names with numeric ID's.
-The information about name <-> ID mapping is recorded first time when a new mapping is encountered and at checkpoints, when all info is recorded regardless of it being old and/or unchanged.
+The recorder maintains an internal cache of the previous scan and, except for checkpoints, generates records only for variables whose values have changed.
+The recorder uses a [custom-structured binary format](docs/DataModel.md) that replaces string names with numeric IDs.
+The mapping between names and IDs is recorded the first time a new mapping is encountered and at checkpoints, when all information is recorded regardless of whether it is old or unchanged.

 ```text
               +------------+